EricWehrly/ePaper/scripts/README.md

 # Setup Scripts

-This directory contains automated setup scripts for the ePaper Display Project on Raspberry Pi.
+This directory contains setup and environment configuration scripts for the ePaper Display Project on Raspberry Pi.

 ## Quick Start